 Plan Ahead to Take It Back

 The advantage you have over an interloper is knowledge of your home and any of the home security measures you put in place.
 You know the layout, where things are kept, and any vulnerability that can’t be fixed.
-Realize that taking back your home will not be easy…but if your and your family’s survival is at stake, it would be worth it.
+Realize that taking back your home will not be easy…but if your and your family’s survival is at stake, it will be worth it.

 That plan can include an attempt at negotiating with the intruders or not.
 Negotiating in this context is high risk but potentially has a high reward.
 The disadvantage is that you alert the intruders of your presence, making a subsequent physical entry of your home a much higher risk to you.
 However, if the intruders agreed to leave peacefully, you would alleviate the physical danger of an assault.